callme-eddie/Type-Racer/README.md

 3. Test your changes thoroughly.
 4. Submit a pull request with a detailed description of your changes.

+## Live Demo

+You can play the game live at https://callme-eddie.github.io/Type-Racer/ Feel free to try it out and share your feedback!

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.